bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Experiments
 ===========

-As I usually do, I implemented a toy version of HMC to better understand how it works.
+As usual, I implemented a toy version of HMC to better understand how it works.
-You can take a look at the code on `Github <https://github.com/bjlkeng/sandbox/blob/master/hmc/hmc.ipynb>`__ (note: I didn't spend much time to clean up the code).
+You can take a look at the code on `Github <https://github.com/bjlkeng/sandbox/blob/master/hmc/hmc.ipynb>`__ (note: I didn't spend much time cleaning up the code).
 It's a pretty simple implementation of HMC and MH MCMC algorithms, which pretty much mirrors the pseudocode above.

 I ran it for two very simple examples.
 The first is a standard normal